 After the wall went up then nothing would have been allowed in, nobody would have been allowed out and no provision would be made for the removal of dead bodies or of waste, meaning that many inside the wall would succumb to typhoid.

 You can wander around and discover things by yourself or take one of the walking tours around the area.
-I took a free tour (free; just pay what you want at the end), but there were too many people on the tour (this was August).
+I took a free tour (remember ‘free’ means you tip at the end).
+It was interesting, but there were too many people on the tour (this was August).
 The tour was good for cultural information, but next day I went back and wandered around myself.

 There are four Synagogues (one of which is the second largest in the world), some memorials, some interesting architecture plus, of course, lots of bars and restaurants.
 Budapest’s first ever ‘ruin pub’ Szimpla Kert has had its home here for ten years now and has more recently been joined by numerous others.